 The main disadvantage of using the 529 Plan for K-12 tuition is that the contributions will be invested for a shorter time horizon, thus undermining the growth potential.
 It also means there will be less money available to help pay for college in the future.

 Figuring out how best to use your 529 College Savings Plan can be difficult.
-Check the state tax laws carefully and speak with your financial advisor to help you decide.
+Check the state tax laws carefully and feel free to contact an EKS Associates wealth advisor to help you decide.